 Pelagios Working Groups consist of members of our community who are dedicated to working on particular historical periods or creating new tools, services and resources for discovering and representing historical geography.
 WGs also play an important role in the governance of Pelagios through its Commons Committee.
 They have access to funds in order to hold international workshops and create resources such as maps, datasets or software.

-The Pelagios Working Groups and Coordinators for 2017 are:
+The Pelagios Working Groups and Coordinators for 2017 were:

 Linked Pasts Working Group (Coordinators: Timothy Hill & Karl Grossner)